tingyix/Recipes-and-Ratings/README.md

 ## Data Cleaning and Exploratory Data Analysis

-### Data Cleaning
+### **Data Cleaning**

 To ensure accurate and meaningful analysis, we followed several data cleaning steps, considering how the data was collected and potential issues that could arise from user input or system defaults.

-#### Handling Unrealistic Cooking Times
+#### **Handling Unrealistic Cooking Times**

-- **Replacing Zero Cooking Times**: The `recipes` dataset contained some entries with a `minutes` value of 0, which likely resulted from data entry errors or default values.
+**Replacing Zero Cooking Times:** The recipes dataset contained some entries with a `minutes` value of 0, which likely resulted from user input errors or system defaults when users skipped the cooking time field.
 We replaced these 0 values with `NaN` using `replace(0, np.nan)`.
 This ensures that recipes with invalid cooking times are excluded from analysis.

-- **Filtering Out Extreme Cooking Times**: We filtered the dataset to exclude any recipes with cooking times exceeding 1000 minutes, as these values are likely outliers and would distort the analysis.
+**Filtering Out Extreme Cooking Times:** We filtered the dataset to exclude any recipes with cooking times exceeding 1000 minutes.
+These extreme values may result from accidental key presses (e.g., typing 1000 instead of 100) or misinterpretation of units, and would distort the analysis.

-#### Handling Missing Values in Recipes Dataset
+#### **Handling Missing Values in the Recipes Dataset**

-- **Missing Minutes and Ingredients**: We dropped any rows where the `minutes` or `n_ingredients` columns were missing, ensuring that only recipes with valid data for both features were included in our analysis.
+**Missing Minutes and Ingredients:** We dropped any rows where the `minutes` or `n_ingredients` columns were missing, ensuring that only recipes with valid data for both features were included in our analysis.

-- **Missing Descriptions**: We also dropped recipes with missing descriptions (`description` column), as the lack of descriptions likely indicates incomplete or uninformative entries for analysis.
+**Missing Descriptions:** We also dropped recipes with missing descriptions (`description` column), as the lack of descriptions likely indicates incomplete or placeholder entries.
+Since descriptions were optional during submission, these missing values may reflect test uploads or low-effort contributions.

-#### Handling Missing Ratings in Interactions Dataset
+#### **Handling Missing Ratings in the Interactions Dataset**

-- **Replacing Zero Ratings**: In the `interactions` dataset, we found that some recipes had a rating of 0.
+**Replacing Zero Ratings:** In the interactions dataset, we found that some recipes had a rating of 0.
 Since a rating of 0 likely represents invalid or placeholder data, we replaced these with `NaN` to treat them as missing values.

-- **Converting Dates to Datetime**: The `date` column in the `interactions` dataset was originally stored as text.
-We converted it to `datetime` format using `pd.to_datetime()`, allowing for any future analysis that might involve temporal patterns.
+**Converting Dates to Datetime:** The `date` column in the interactions dataset was originally stored as text.
+We converted it to datetime format using `pd.to_datetime()`, allowing for any future analysis involving temporal patterns.
 Invalid or poorly formatted date entries were converted to `NaT` (Not a Time).

-- **Dropping Missing Ratings**: We also removed rows from the `interactions` dataset where the `rating` was missing, ensuring that only valid reviews with ratings were included.
+**Dropping Missing Ratings:** We also removed rows from the interactions dataset where the rating was missing, ensuring that only valid reviews with ratings were included.

-#### Merging Datasets
+#### **Merging Datasets**

-To combine the recipe data with the user ratings, we performed a **left join** between the `recipes` and `interactions` datasets, using the `recipe_id` from `interactions` and the `id` from `recipes` as the key.
-This merge allows us to analyze how different recipe characteristics (such as `minutes`, `n_ingredients`, and `description`) relate to user ratings.
+To combine the recipe data with user ratings, we performed a left join between the recipes and interactions datasets, using `recipe_id` from interactions and `id` from recipes as the key.
+This merge allows us to analyze how different recipe characteristics (such as minutes, n_ingredients, and description) relate to user ratings.

-#### Final Cleaning and Dataframe Creation
+#### **Final Cleaning and DataFrame Creation**

 After merging the datasets, we performed one final cleaning step to ensure that only rows with valid data for critical columns (`minutes`, `n_ingredients`, and `rating`) remained.
 This ensures that our final dataset (`clean_df`) is ready for modeling and analysis.

-### Impact of Data Cleaning on Analysis:
+#### **Impact of Data Cleaning on Analysis**

 These cleaning steps ensured that the dataset used for analysis is consistent and accurate.
 By removing unrealistic cooking times, handling missing ratings and descriptions, and merging datasets carefully, we created a clean dataset that accurately represents recipe and rating data, providing a solid foundation for feature engineering and model training.

 ### Univariate Analysis